Fleishman-Lab/AbDesign_for_enzymes/README.md

 ### 3.1 Initial crude fragment extraction
 *Segmentation point selection*: After we define the segmentation scheme in step 1, here we start by a rough segmentation (to be further refined in following steps).
 Say we want a segment starting at residue X and ending at residues Y, we will start from X-3 and Y+3.

-The segmentation points in this step are (numbering corrspond to template structure pdbID: 3w24):
+The segmentation points in this step are (numbering corresponds to template structure pdbID: 3w24):
 | Segment | start | end |
 | :---: | :---: | :---: |
 | 1 | 19 | 47 |